territorium/markdown/README.md

 	### Header of Document

-The smart.IO framework changes to the local references automatically, that you can directly use the header.
+The renderer changes to the local references automatically, that you can directly use the header.
 Nevertheless you should avoid headers with special characters.

 	[text](#Header of Document)